fatihozoglu/vue-webrtc-photo-app/README.md

 Users should be able to:

-- See video stream from his camera when the app is opened
+- See the video stream from his/her camera when the app is opened
+- See the list of media devices (cameras and microphones) connected to the computer
+- Select desired media devices from the lists
 - Take a photo by clicking the "Take Photo" button
 - See the taken photo